 And finally, one other major benefit is data protection.
 IT professionals are always trying to find new ways to protect company data, but with File Stream, you don’t have to worry anymore.
 Because all the files are on Cloud, if a device gets stolen, the data is safe since it’s not on the actual device.
 Also, File Stream works best when it is setup with Team Drives, since it will help you simplify the rights assignation process (data the staff should have access to in the business).
 To learn more about Team Drives, take a look at our article here.

 Well, since we’re not living in a perfect world where WiFi is available everywhere in high-quality, there will be situations when you need to access files when you’re offline.
 File Stream offers this possibility by simply selecting the ‘Make available offline’ option for the files you need.
 This means those files will be downloaded on your computer and kept in sync mode.

 How to Get This Feature

-The File Stream is not available for customers yet, but it will be this year.
-You should also know that it will probably be only available for G Suite Business and above versions, and the File Stream app will need to be installed on each computer in your company.
-This is why it is a good idea to have a G Suite Certified specialist help you implement this solution.
+Drive File Stream is due for launch on September 26 2017 and will be available for basic and business licences.
+The File Stream app will need to be installed on each computer in your company, this is why it’s a good idea to have a G Suite Certified specialist help you implement this solution.

 Onsite Helper’s engineers are G Suite Certified and happy to assist with your requests!